socrob/autonomous_systems/lab2/README.md

 Robot Simulator Instalation
 ===

-If you haven´t already done this, you can download the robot simulator from this [link](https://link.com)
+If you haven´t already done this, you can download the robot simulator as instructed above.

 Run the Simulation